Book Book Review, Title Mink River , Author Brian Doyle, Rating 4.5,

 Neawanaka is an old place, populated over thousands of years by native Americans, and mixed today with recent Irish Catholic immigrants, who likewise carried their old ways to this place.
 The land has its own history, and other living things share the place intimately with its human inhabitants: in the Salish tradition Doyle brings alive some of the animals, most vividly Moses, the wise old crow.
 Moses introduces himself to an astonished newcomer: "I am of the clan of crow ... my tribe is motley and chaotic.
 My tribe is dense and tumultuous.
 We argue and tease and wrangle and goof and fly upside-down.
 We are brilliant and stupid.
 We are lonely and livid.
 We lie, we laugh.
 We are greedy and foolish.
 Sometimes we all sing together.
 We tease dogs.
 We can be cruel but never for very long.
 We just can't sustain it.
 If we could sustain and organize our cruelty we'd rule the world.
 But what kind of life is that?
 We all fly home together at the end of the day.
 We have no kings.
 We have no outlaws.
 We have no ranking.
 We have no priests.
 We have no status.
 Age confers nothing in our clan.
 Size confers nothing.
 We have no warriors.
 We have no beauties.
 That's just how it is.
 We all look the same.
 Our stories go on all day long.
 We remember everything.
 Our life can be maddening.
 It gets loud.
 We never agree on anything.
 We bicker.
 We play jokes.
 We take chances." (page 195)

 Neawanaka puts high value on the power of kindness.
 This has prompted some to describe the novel as too one-dimensional and idealistic.
 But if Neawanaka appears idyllic, such an idyll is leveled by the unpredictable harshness of nature and human behavior.
 There are broken people, some of whom do not mend.
 Michael the cop says that "he liked being a policeman when he first started but now he is burdened by the brokenness he sees every day." (page 52) But those who do mend in this story are helped along the way by people around them who make an effort to care for others.
-Neawanaka embodies the spirit of Tolstoy’s description of What Men Live By, which suggests that it is not in the nature of men to live apart, but to care for each other: He suggests that it is love alone by which men live.
+Neawanaka embodies the spirit of Tolstoy’s What Men Live By, which suggests that it is not in the nature of men to live apart, but to care for each other – that it is love alone by which men live.

 It can feel like the author shares too much sometimes: every so often the reader will find pages-long lists of the way, say, that the entire town and its animal population may be kneeling, some actually, some metaphorically.
 For some readers this was an annoyance, but I found myself marveling at the rich tapestry being slowly weaved, the colors and fabric and detailed stitchery that depicted a moment across the entire village and its menagerie.
-There is much stream of consciousness, long paragraphs without punctuation, but unlike say Joyce the flow of information is not muddled but serves to sharpen the understanding of the character sharing their thoughts in this manner.
+There is much stream of consciousness, long paragraphs without punctuation, but unlike say in Joyce, here the flow of information is not muddled but serves to sharpen the portrait of the character sharing thoughts in this manner.
 The effort to unravel was more than worth it.

 Sometimes something changes you forever and often it's the smallest thing, a thing you wouldn't think would be able to carry such momentous weight, but it's like playground teeter-totters, those exquisitely balance splintery pine planks with a laughing or screaming child at each end, where the slightest change in weight to one end tips everything all the way.